John Schneider (guitarist)

-John Schneider (born 1950) is an American classical guitarist.
-He performs in just intonation and well-temperament, including Pythagorean tuning, including works by Lou Harrison, LaMonte Young, John Cage, and Harry Partch.
+John Schneider (born 1950) is a Grammy® Award winning and 4-time Grammy® nominated American classical guitarist.
+He performs in just intonation and various well-temperaments, including Pythagorean tuning, including works by Lou Harrison, LaMonte Young, John Cage, and Harry Partch.
 He often arranges pieces for guitar and other instruments such as harp or percussion.

-Schneider is a professor of music at Los Angeles Pierce College, hosts the KPFK weekly radio program "Global Village", and is founder of MicroFest.
+Schneider was a professor of music at Los Angeles Pierce College, [1980-2020], hosts the KPFK weekly radio program "Global Village", is founder of MicroFest (1997—), and founder of MicroFest Records.